axelvaldez/radical-companies/_posts/Posts/2022-11/2022-11-02-sensuality-is-the-devil.markdown

 <h1>The Shaman is the Boss</h1>
  <p>The whole thing was implemented by the shaman, who came up with amazing stories that held people&rsquo;s attention.
 The stories worked and kept their tribe alive!</p>
  <p>Thank goodness for the shamans.
 Power to the shamans.</p>
  <p>And, so, the storytellers became the boss hierarchy.
 They declared themselves the special ones, the only ones who could interpret the gods.
-But the gods must had a boss, the ultimate boss and the shaman were the only ones who could understand their signs.</p>
+But the gods must had a boss, the ultimate boss and the shamans were the only ones who could understand their signs.
+And the shamans became all powerful.</p>

 <h1>The Power of Life and Death</h1>
  <p>Eventually, organized religion became weaponized, with the power to decide who lives and who dies,</p>